gdmcdonald/proteomicsliteratureminer/README.md

 devtools::install_github("Sydney-Informatics-Hub/OmixLitMiner")
 ```

 If RTools is not installed prior to downloading OmixLitMiner, you will be prompted to install it.
 Please do so.
+If you are not prompted to install it, please dowload and install it from here: [RTools](https://cran.r-project.org/bin/windows/Rtools/).
 After installation of RTools is done run `devtools::install_github("Sydney-Informatics-Hub/OmixLitMiner")` again so that the package is downloaded.

 ## Example